Broaden your expertise, elevate your performance and advance your career

 Cancellation: Due to dynamics of the program, refunds will only be provided to individuals who cancel in writing five (5) business days prior to the date of the first session.

 EPI is offered once a year, starting in February.
-Registration for the February 2019 session will begin in September 2018.
-Check back here for details.
+Registration for the February 2019 session is now open!

 Tuition assistance for Center members